 I like to help the couple as much as possible.
 I encourage them to contact me whenever they have the slightest query or concern about anything wedding photography related or not.
 Wedding days are complex and if I can help take off the pressure in any way at all, then I’m very happy to do so.

-Get it in writing: If they quote a fee for particular services on the phone, ensure they send this through by email as well, then there can be no dispute further down the line…
+If they quote a fee for particular services on the phone, ensure they send this through by email as well.
+Ask for an itemised list of what is included in your chosen package.
+Then there can be no dispute further down the line…

 Communication and Information

 Know what you want and ensure that your photographer is on the same page.
 If something is important to you, do tell them.
 Sometimes there is a poignant moment planned such as the placing of a rose to remember a relative no longer around.
 Ensure your photographer knows about this so they can spend time capturing it.

 Make sure they know where to be and when.
 Provide an itinerary and list of required shots.
 I give my clients a questionnaire to fill in to make things easier.
 If there is anything else you believe they need to know, tell them.
 Don’t leave anything to chance…